mwtaylor/Cookbook/content/recipes/baked-oats/index.md

 ---
 layout: recipe
 date: 2023-02-15T16:42:28-08:00
-draft: true
+draft: false
 title: "Baked Oats" # The title of your awesome recipe
-image: awesome-recipe-image.jpg # Name of image in recipe bundle
+image: bakedoats.jpg # Name of image in recipe bundle
+featured: true
 authorName: The Spruce Eats # Name of the recipe/article author
 authorURL: https://www.thespruceeats.com/ # URL of their home website
 sourceName: Blended Baked Oats # Name of the source website